PdrTheCoder/uwa-marketplace/README.md

 -  A user can expore all items from other uwa students.
 We also provide pagination, sorting and searching functionality for better user experience.

--  A user can view details of a listed item and communicate with sellers.
+-  A user can view details of a listed item and communicate with sellers by leaving messages to them.

--  The selling happens offline, but after a successful sell, a user can mark his/her items as sold.
+-  A user can also manage his/her listings, including creating new listings, mark listings as sold (In our design, sellers and buyers trade items offline, but after a successful sell, the seller can mark his/her items as sold.), delete listing.

--  A user can also delete his/her listings.

 # Team Information
 | Name | Student ID | Github Username |